Icelandic Parliament

 Austurvöllur

 The Icelandic Parliament is located in Austurvöllur, one of the most popular and famous squares in Reykjavik.
-It is here that most political demonstrations take place, and it's also home to several bars and restaurants with terraces that prove very popular when the weather is good.
+It's here where most political demonstrations take place, and it's also home to several bars and restaurants with terraces that prove very popular when the weather is good.

 Right in the centre of Austurvöllur Square is a statue of Jón Sigurðsson, one of the most influential figures in Iceland's independence movement.